Seth Read: Revolutionary war service

 Lieutenant Colonel Seth Read was commissioned in the Revolutionary War, served in the Battle of Lexington and Concord "Alarm", and commanded a regiment of troops at the Battle of Bunker Hill, the Massachusetts 26th regiment, under Col. John Patterson on June 17, 1775.
-He participated in the Invasion of Canada (1775) Campaign in the Massachusetts 15th Regiment up until August 1776 but left active service in January 1777 that year due to health reasons, after the 15th had succumbed to smallpox and hunger.
+He participated in the Invasion of Canada (1775) Campaign in the Massachusetts 15th Regiment up until August 1776 but left active service in January 1777 that year for health reasons, after the 15th had succumbed to smallpox and hunger.
 General George Washington stopped at a tavern owned by Colonel Seth Read in June 1775, while on his way to assume command of the Continental Army at Boston.
 Two years later, Seth Reed is referred to as having received a written vote by the Town of Uxbridge for particular duties related to public safety in the town. "the town chose "by written votes," Seth Read, "to procure and Lay before the court the Evidence that may be had of the Inimical dispositions of any Inhabitant of this town towards this or any of the United States who shall be charged by the freeholders and other Inhabitants of said town, or if their residence within this State is looked upon to be dangerous to the public peace and Safety."
 In other words, Colonel Read was commissioned to deal with traitors, sedition or suspected treason within the town.
 Ironically, at least one source claims that Benedict Arnold's widow, Peggy Shippen, died here 59 years later.
 In the following year the Town of Uxbridge votes to send its troops and resources to the Continental Army.
 Worcester, Massachusetts Town Records indicate that Colonel Read was elected to the Massachusetts Senate in 1780.
 Read also served as a member of the Constitutional Convention in 1779.